-Recreate – Run by the Mt Pleasant Natural Resource Centre, they joined us at our Easter Open Garden for the first time and we are delighted to have them back.
+Recreate – Run by the Mt Pleasant Natural Resource Centre, they are a regular feature at our Open Gardens and we are delighted to have them back.
 They create the most amazing things for the home and garden including incredible garden art, all from recycled materials.

 Sherlock is our wonderful guard dog, flock protector, friend and family pet.
 He is a breed called a Mareema, bred to protect stock from predators and to be intensely loyal to, and protective of, his family.

 Sherlock is true to his breeding and we ask that visitors do not bring other dogs to our property.
 Visiting dogs will unnecessarily cause Sherlock stress as he feels the need to protect his flock and family from them.